-Tip: Speaking of friends and family, if any of yours happen to be a real estate agent and offers their services, put them through the same vetting process you would anyone else.
+Tip: Speaking of friends and family, if any of yours happen to be a real estate agent and offer their services, put them through the same vetting process as you would anyone else.
 No special treatment!

 5. Do on-the-ground research

-At this point in the process, you should have a good shortlist of agents based on referrals, on-the-ground, and online research that fits your criteria.
-Now you can do some digging on those particular agents, looking at their online profiles on sites like HomeLight, their Google Business Page, Yelp, and Angie’s List.
+At this point in the process, you should have a good shortlist of agents based on referrals, on-the-ground research, and online exploration that fits your criteria.
+Now you can do some digging on those particular agents, looking at their online profiles on sites like HomeLight, their Google business page, or Yelp.

-Other than looking at review sites, dig deeper into each agent’s credentials, first confirming they are licensed in your state by checking your state’s real estate commission.
+On top of that, dig deeper into each agent’s credentials, first confirming they are licensed in your state by checking your state’s real estate commission.
 Arello is another useful database to search all the licenses associated with an agent’s name and location, but it doesn’t include all states.

 You can look further into any disciplinary actions on the state real estate commission, board, or department websites, as well.
 The Better Business Bureau is a good backup resource to check for violations or complaints.

-These are extra measures to take to make sure you’re working with an honest and ethical agent who won’t try to swindle you and truly has your best interests at heart.
+These extra measures can help you make sure you’re working with an honest and ethical agent who truly has your best interests at heart.

 Just as any good expert in any industry would seek to further their education and stay on top of changes or advancements in their field, many real estate agents pursue additional certifications to strengthen their skillset.

-The National Association of Realtors offers several certification programs focused on many real estate specialties, from representing buyers to land consultants, commercial investments, eco-friendly real estate, and more.
+The National Association of Realtors offers several certification programs focused on various real estate specialties, from representing buyers to land consultants, commercial investments, eco-friendly real estate, and more.

-There are other niche designations that could really help and make a difference for certain clients in special or irregular circumstances.
+Some agents specialize in military relocation, historic homes, and seniors.
+These expanded skills can make a difference for clients in special or irregular circumstances.
 If you are one of them, finding an agent certified in one of these particular areas could be a huge bonus.

 10. Ask agents for references